patmjen/geo-dl-webpage/content/about.md

 The summary of the presentations will be added here as a post.
 The current team is:

-* Kristine Aavild Juhl
+* Kristine A. Juhl
-* Patrick Møller Jensen
+* Patrick M. Jensen
 * Rasmus R. Paulsen
-* Tim Felle Olsen
+* Tim F. Olsen
-* Hans Martin Kjer
+* H. Martin Kjer
-* Vedrana Andersen Dahl
+* Vedrana A. Dahl
 * Riccardo Tonello
-* Anders Bjorholm Dahl
+* Anders B. Dahl
 * Morten Hannemose
-* Janus Nørtoft Jensen
+* Janus N. Jensen
-* Sidsel Borup Winther
+* Sidsel B. Winther
-* Mathias Miceelsen Lowes
+* Mathias M. Lowes
-* Bjørn Marius Schreblowski Hansen
+* Bjørn M. S. Hansen
-* Christan Keilstrup Ingwersen
+* Christan K. Ingwersen

 If you are interested to join the reading club for discussion or presenting, you are welcome to send a mail to Kristine (kajul@dtu.dk).